 If this is your first private retreat at Tara Mandala, a support staff will check in with you personally on the second or third day of your retreat, if desired.
 After that, written communication will be checked once a week throughout your stay.
-If a meditation teacher is available and you would like a teacher to visit you, this may also be arranged upon your arrival.
 Once you are in the cabin, please do not leave the land, but maintain your retreat without visits to town or the office, except in an emergency.
 In the same way, in order to preserve the quality of silence, it is strongly requested that you do not use a cell phone or play audio with the exception of practice materials you may be using.
 There is no wifi access for solitary retreatants.

 If you’re not familiar with using a wood stove, be sure to ask for instructions on how to keep the stove warm and safe.
 Wood and an axe will be provided; you will make your own kindling.
 General guidelines include using a lighter wood (such as pine) for kindling and fire starter.
 You can also collect dead twigs and branches for kindling.
 After a base of coals has been established, oak may be introduced.
-Newspaper and plain paper make excellent fire starters.
+Newspaper, plain paper, and pine cones make excellent fire starters.
 Burning cardboard, colored paperboard (cereal box material), or colored paper is not recommended.
 When burned, colored inks release toxins.

 All cabins have water catchment systems or access to water from our artisanal well.
 This water can be used for washing but not for drinking.
 It must be boiled or filtered before drinking or using for meal preparation.
 Each cabin has a high quality water filtration system for you to use with the catchment water and/or snow.
 You may bring bottled water if you prefer.

 All of our retreat cabins have a private outhouse or composting toilet.

 All of the cabins have limited solar electricity.
 Depending on the amount of sun, this may be adequate for powering a laptop, but high wattage appliances or items with heating units will not work.
-We recommend bringing your own solar-powered battery charger.

 Pagosa Springs has limited recycling and does not recycle plastic bags or glass.
 Place recycling in the large container by the Community Building when you leave.
 We encourage you to limit your trash output as much as possible, and take any materials Pagosa Springs can not recycle home with you if your local recycling program is more inclusive.